Pilar Prades: In popular culture

 In the documentary Dear Executioners by Basilio Martín Patino, Antonio López is asked about the execution of Pilar Prades.

-In 1985, the first season of the TVE series The Imprint of Crime was recorded, one of whose episodes was dedicated to the case of Prades.
+In 1985, the first season of the Televisión Española (TVE) anthology series La huella del crimen was produced, one of whose episodes was dedicated to the case of Prades.
 This was played by actress Terele Pávez in an episode directed by Pedro Olea.
 José Prades, Pilar's brother, sued TVE and the screenwriter for honour injuries, a lawsuit that was dismissed by the Supreme Court.